01-edu/public/subjects/devops/cloudPress/audit/README.md

 #### Technical Verification

-##### Try to change Terraform Settings.

-Example:
+##### Change some Terraform settings as instructed below:

 - Modify the count of EC2 instances.
 For instance, if you initially provisioned two instances, change the count to three or reduce it to one.
 - Alter inbound or outbound rules in the security groups, like opening or closing specific ports.
-- Others that you feel are relevant.
+- Other changes that you consider relevant.

 ###### Did altering Terraform settings reflect changes in the deployed infrastructure?